MethanePowered/MethaneKit/README.md

 cmake --build . --config Release --target install
 ```

-Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) directly in Visual Studio 2017 and build it with VS CMake Tools using "Ninja" generator and provided configuration file [CMakeSettings.json](CMakeSettings.json).
+Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) directly in Visual Studio 2017 (or any other CMake IDE of your choice) and build it with using "Ninja" and provided configuration file [CMakeSettings.json](CMakeSettings.json).

-Run tutorials from the installation directory `Build\Output\VisualStudio\Install\Apps\Tutorials`.
+Run applications from the installation directory `Build\Output\VisualStudio\Install\Apps`.

 #### MacOS Build

-Start terminal, then go to MethaneKit root directory (see instructions above to initialize repository and get latest code with submodules) and either start auxilarry build script [Build/MacOS/Build.sh](Build/MacOS/Build.sh) or build with cmake manually:
+Start terminal, then go to MethaneKit root directory (see instructions above to initialize repository and get latest code with submodules) and either start auxiliary build script [Build/MacOS/Build.sh](Build/MacOS/Build.sh) or build with cmake manually:
 ```console
 mkdir -p Build/Output/XCode/Build
 cd Build/Output/XCode/Build